Public health privacy notice

 We may collect and process your data where:

-- we have a legal obligation, in connection with services we are required to offer
+- we have a legal obligation, in connection with services we offer or commission

 Data about people’s health is defined as “special category data” by the General Data Protection Regulation 2016 (‘GDPR’) and Data Protection Act 2018 (‘DPA’).
 Data about criminal convictions is also treated as sensitive.
 In either case, unlawful access to the data could have a serious impact on individuals and communities.
 There are several reasons why we may need to process this data:

-- for the purposes of preventive medicine, the provision and management of health and social care
+- for the purposes of preventive medicine, helping to protect people from the dangers of communicable diseases and environmental threats, the provision and management of health and social care

 - public interest in the area of public health